eslint/eslint/docs/src/use/command-line-interface.md

 eslint [options] file.js [file.js] [dir]

 Basic configuration:
-  --no-eslintrc                   Disable use of configuration from .eslintrc.*
+  --no-config-lookup              Disable look up for eslint.config.js -c, --config path::String       Use this configuration instead of eslint.config.js, eslint.config.mjs, or
+                                  eslint.config.cjs
-  -c, --config path::String       Use this configuration, overriding .eslintrc.* config options if present --env [String]                  Specify environments --ext [String]                  Specify JavaScript file extensions --global [String]               Define global variables --parser String                 Specify the parser to be used --parser-options Object         Specify parser options --resolve-plugins-relative-to path::String  A folder where plugins should be resolved from, CWD by default
+  --inspect-config                Open the config inspector with the current configuration --global [String]               Define global variables --parser String                 Specify the parser to be used --parser-options Object         Specify parser options

-Specify rules and plugins:
+Specify Rules and Plugins:
-  --plugin [String]               Specify plugins --rule Object                   Specify rules --rulesdir [path::String]       Load additional rules from this directory.
-Deprecated: Use rules from plugins
+  --plugin [String]               Specify plugins --rule Object                   Specify rules

-Fix problems:
+Fix Problems:
   --fix                           Automatically fix problems --fix-dry-run                   Automatically fix problems without saving the changes to the file system --fix-type Array                Specify the types of fixes to apply (directive, problem, suggestion, layout)

-Ignore files:
+Ignore Files:
-  --ignore-path path::String      Specify path of ignore file --no-ignore                     Disable use of ignore files and patterns --ignore-pattern [String]       Pattern of files to ignore (in addition to those in .eslintignore)
+  --no-ignore                     Disable use of ignore files and patterns --ignore-pattern [String]       Pattern of files to ignore (in addition to those in .eslintignore)